jonanpogi/inventorySystem/README.md

-Create database and name it as "inventoryDB"
+Create database and name it as "inventorydb"
 Notice: Create your own Branch before pushing to avoid unecessary changes